Progress Software (NASDAQ:PRGS) Issues FY 2022 Earnings Guidance

 Insider Activity

-Several large investors have recently bought and sold shares of PRGS.
-Penserra Capital Management LLC boosted its stake in shares of Progress Software by 50.0% during the 1st quarter.
-Penserra Capital Management LLC now owns 2,622 shares of the software maker’s stock worth $123,000 after acquiring an additional 874 shares in the last quarter.
-Captrust Financial Advisors lifted its position in shares of Progress Software by 75.1% during the 1st quarter.
-Captrust Financial Advisors now owns 3,525 shares of the software maker’s stock worth $166,000 after purchasing an additional 1,512 shares during the last quarter.
-PNC Financial Services Group Inc. lifted its position in shares of Progress Software by 19.4% during the 1st quarter.
-PNC Financial Services Group Inc. now owns 6,822 shares of the software maker’s stock worth $322,000 after purchasing an additional 1,108 shares during the last quarter.
-Brinker Capital Investments LLC lifted its position in shares of Progress Software by 4.8% during the 1st quarter.
-Brinker Capital Investments LLC now owns 7,062 shares of the software maker’s stock worth $333,000 after purchasing an additional 325 shares during the last quarter.
-Finally, Jane Street Group LLC raised its holdings in Progress Software by 25.7% in the 1st quarter.
-Jane Street Group LLC now owns 7,419 shares of the software maker’s stock valued at $349,000 after acquiring an additional 1,516 shares in the last quarter.
-98.90% of the stock is owned by institutional investors and hedge funds.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
+Penserra Capital Management LLC lifted its stake in shares of Progress Software by 50.0% in the 1st quarter.
+Penserra Capital Management LLC now owns 2,622 shares of the software maker’s stock valued at $123,000 after purchasing an additional 874 shares during the last quarter.
+Captrust Financial Advisors lifted its stake in shares of Progress Software by 75.1% in the 1st quarter.
+Captrust Financial Advisors now owns 3,525 shares of the software maker’s stock valued at $166,000 after purchasing an additional 1,512 shares during the last quarter.
+PNC Financial Services Group Inc. lifted its stake in shares of Progress Software by 19.4% in the 1st quarter.
+PNC Financial Services Group Inc. now owns 6,822 shares of the software maker’s stock valued at $322,000 after purchasing an additional 1,108 shares during the last quarter.
+Brinker Capital Investments LLC lifted its stake in shares of Progress Software by 4.8% in the 1st quarter.
+Brinker Capital Investments LLC now owns 7,062 shares of the software maker’s stock valued at $333,000 after purchasing an additional 325 shares during the last quarter.
+Finally, Jane Street Group LLC lifted its stake in shares of Progress Software by 25.7% in the 1st quarter.
+Jane Street Group LLC now owns 7,419 shares of the software maker’s stock valued at $349,000 after purchasing an additional 1,516 shares during the last quarter.
+Institutional investors and hedge funds own 98.90% of the company’s stock.

 Progress Software Corporation develops, deploys, and manages business applications.
 The company offers OpenEdge, a development software, which builds multi-language applications for secure deployment across various platforms and devices, as well as cloud; developer tools that consists of components for user interface development for Web, mobile, desktop, chat, and AR/VR apps, as well as automated application testing and reporting tools; Sitefinity, a web content management and customer analytics platform; Corticon, a business rules management system that provides applications with decision automation and change process, and decision-related insight capabilities.